Bell, Book, and Candles

 “Exactly.
 How about negative reactions?
 Haters gotta hate.”

 “Nothing directly,” said Hilmar, “Although it won’t be long.
 There’s another religious craze here that is getting all the negative publicity—The Zuists—a Sumerian religion that has been revived to foster the separation of church and state.
-It’s just a dodge to avoid the official church levies.”
+I think it’s just a dodge to avoid the official church levies.”

 “Icelanders are taxed to support the state church?”